J-Ardila/update-nuget-storage-client/README.md

 }
 ```

-Code fragment for create a blob container with v12 .Net:
+Code fragment for create a blob container with .Net (v12 SDK):

 ```
 BlobServiceClient blobServiceClient = new BlobServiceClient(connectionString);